 The value of universal tax credit in Poland is defined in The Natural Persons' Income Tax Act.
 In personal income taxation the tax base which is free of taxation is derived by division of UTC value by tax rate in the first tax bracket (18%).
-Thus the value of taxable income which is free of taxation is equal to 3,089 PLN (until December 2016) or up to 6,600 PLN (in 2017) and 8000 (since January 2018) per year.
+Thus the value of taxable income which is free of taxation is equal to 3,089 PLN (until December 2016) or up to 6,600 PLN (since January 2017) per year.
 However, the amendment of The Tax Ordinance Act that came into force on the 1st of January 2006 instituted that both tax base and tax liability are rounded to full units of PLN.
 Tax base and tax liability ending with 0.50 PLN are rounded down to the nearest integer, while values ending with 0.51 PLN are rounded up to the nearest integer.
-Two stages of rounding - the first applied to tax base and the second regarding to tax liability - causes that incomes up to 3,091.50 PLN (up to 6,600.50 in 2017 and 8,000.50 in 2018) per year are free of taxation.
+Two stages of rounding - the first applied to tax base and the second regarding to tax liability - causes that incomes up to 3,091.50 PLN (up to 6.600.50 in 2017) per year are free of taxation.
 The rounding of tax base and tax liability is not conducted in EUROMOD.